dawsbot/essential-eth/readme.md

 - 🏎 [The TINIEST code size possible](https://bundlephobia.com/package/essential-eth)
 - ʦ Fully typed with TypeScript (also works with JavaScript)
 - 🌲 Tree-shaking and no side-effects
+- 🧪 Tested heavily to match both web3 and ethers.js
 - 👩‍⚖️ MIT License

 ## Install